idiap/bob/doc/TutorialsTrainer.rst

    >>> print data
    <Arrayset[5] float64@(3,)>

-The training procedure is going to learn the `means` of a :py:class:`bob.machine.KMeansMachine`.
-The number :math:`k` of `means` is directly given when creating the `machine`, as well as the feature dimensionality.
+The training procedure will learn the `means` for the :py:class:`bob.machine.KMeansMachine`.
+The number :math:`k` of `means` is given when creating the `machine`, as well as the dimensionality of the features.

 .. doctest::
    :options: +NORMALIZE_WHITESPACE

    >>> kmeans = bob.machine.KMeansMachine(2, 3) # Create a machine with k=2 clusters with a dimensionality equal to 3

-Then, the parameters of the **Expectation-Maximization**-based [8]_ `trainer` is set such as the maximum number of iterations and the criterium used to determine if the convergence has occurred.
-Next, the training procedure can be called.
+Then training procedure for `k-means` is an **Expectation-Maximization**-based [8]_ algorithm.
+There are several options that can be set such as the maximum number of iterations and the criterion used to determine if the convergence has occurred.
+After setting all of these options, the training procedure can then be called.

 .. doctest::
    :options: +NORMALIZE_WHITESPACE